holsaf/BACK_REINOTREBOL/README.md

-# ReinoDelTrebolAPI

-El API ReinoDelTrebol es un sistema que permite el registro, edicion, consulta y eliminacion de solicitudes de estudiantes de la academia de magia Reino del Trebol.
-Durante el registro se hace una asignacion aleatoria del Grimorio y una validacion de datos para su aprobacion o rechazo.
-Fue construida con el freamwork ASP.NET Core 6 y usa como motor de base de datos MySQL.

-# Funciones de Soporte
+# TrebolSchoolAPI

-  * El usuario puede enviar un solicitud de ingreso.
-  * El usuario puede actualizar una solicitud de ingreso.
-  * EL usuario puede actualizar el estado de un solicitud.
-  * El usuario puede consultar todas las solicitudes registradas en la base de datos (aprobadas y rechazadas).
-  * El usuario puede consultar la asignacion de Grimario de la solicitud de ingreso.
-  * EL usuario puede eliminar una solicitud de ingreso.
+The TrebolSchool API is a web API which can save, edit, get and delete the Trebol school's student registration.
+During registration process, it does a random choice of a type sport for each student, and a data validation for its approved or reject.
+This API was made with ASP.NET Core 6, and use as database engine MySQL.

+# Funcionalities aveilable.

+  * Users can save a registration.
+  * Users can update a registration.
+  * Users can update the status of a registration.
+  * Users can get all registrations saved on the database, both approved and reject.
+  * Users can get the registration's sport chosen
+  * Users can delete a registration.

-# Pre-requisitos
+# Software required

   * .NET Core 6

   * Local instance MySQL

 # Guia de Instalacion
-  * Clone el repositorio
+  * Clone repository

      ```
      git clone https://github.com/holsaf/ReinoDelTrebol.git.
      ```

-  * Configure la conexion de la base de datos.
+  * Set the database connection.

-  1. Configure los datos de conexion en los "secretos de usuario" dando click derecho en ReinoTrebolApi.csproj.
+   1. Set the connection credentials at "user secret", Configure los datos de conexion en los "secretos de usuario" dando click derecho en ReinoTrebolApi.csproj.

   ![image](https://user-images.githubusercontent.com/87883786/201547680-3c9696aa-a14b-401b-b583-b9658eb20a3f.png)